mshakya/GTA_Hunter/README.md

-#GTA_Hunter
+# GTA_Hunter
-  It is a bioinformatics tool that classifies homologs from GTA structural gene as true GTAs or viruses.
-The tool is written in `Python v3.5.1` and requires following Python packages.
+  It is a bioinformatics tool that classifies homologs from RcGTA structural gene as true GTAs or viruses.

+## System Requirements
+ `Python v3.5.1`

+## Python packages
-- NumPy v1.11
+- NumPy v.
+1.13.1
-- CVXOPT v1.1.8
+- CVXOPT v.
+1.1.8
+- matplotlib v.
+2.1.0
+- pandas v.
+0.21.0
+- Biopython v.
+1.69

 **GTA_Hunter.py is the main file, and is used through command line using the following commands:**
 ```